paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

     Process(node.Item);
 } // node sent to recycling
 ```
-To set a node adrift call `Destroy` instead.
-It deactivates the held item and then forgets the node ever existed.
+To set a node adrift call `Destroy` instead to deactivate the held item and then forgets the node ever existed.
 As soon as all references in your code go out of scope, the garbage collector is free to reuse the heap space.

 ```c#
 taskList.Top.Destroy();
 ```

-Calling `Destroy` on the LinkedList destroys all entries in both active and recycle bin lists.
+When `Destroy` is called all entries in both active and recycle bin lists are discarded.
 ##### Fetch a New Node

 `Fetch` pulls a new (or recycled) node iscurrent node's `Home` list then moved to `Owner`.
 If that is not your requirement, use `node.Home.Fetch()` or `node.Owner.Fetch()`.

 ##### Push an Item to Owner

-Create a  node for the entry item provided and give it the same `Home` as the current node and set to `Owner` as the current node.
+Create a  node for the entry item provided with the same `Home` and `Owner` as the current node.
 ##### Add Another Item

 For convenience in chaining `Node` has an `Add` method.
 In this example the first add is from `LinkedList` while the rest are from the inner `Node` class.